Newborn Symptoms

 • Forceful vomiting

-• Fewer than 4 wet diapers
+• Less than 4 wet diapers per day

 • Projectile vomiting